 Getting early treatment

 The average life expectancy of people with schizophrenia is shorter than those without the condition.
-However, the average does not reveal anything about an individual’s life expectancy.
-It is still possible to be healthy with schizophrenia and to live a typical or even long life.
+However, this does not reveal anything about an individual’s life expectancy.
+It is still possible to be healthy with schizophrenia and live a typical or even long life.

-Certain strategies, such as avoiding smoking, counteracting the effects of schizophrenia medication, finding a safe living environment, and treating chronic illnesses, may make a significant impact.
+Certain strategies may make a significant impact.
+These can include avoiding smoking, counteracting the effects of schizophrenia medication, finding a safe living environment, and treating chronic illnesses.

-People with schizophrenia should be mindful of the life-shortening impacts of the disease and should discuss with their doctors strategies for living longer.
+People with schizophrenia should be mindful of the life-shortening effects of the disease and should discuss strategies for living longer with their doctor.

-The effects of schizophrenia extend well beyond the individual, and people with schizophrenia may face a wide range of health barriers.
-The responsibility for improving life expectancy cannot fall solely to individuals, because they alone are not able to make the systemic social changes that improve care outcomes and healthcare access.
+The effects of schizophrenia extend well beyond the individual, and people with the condition may face a wide range of health barriers.
+The responsibility for improving life expectancy cannot fall solely to individuals — they alone are not able to make the systemic social changes that improve care outcomes and healthcare access.